ipfs-inactive/blog/content/post/102-gossipsub-reports.md

 You can find a [preprint of the paper here](https://arxiv.org/abs/2007.02754)

 One last thing, as Gossipsub v1.1 adds mitigations to many attack scenarios, we found it wise to create a CVE for Gossipsub v1.0 so that users can get automatically notified through their build systems and package managers (assuming that the CVE database is being used).
-You can consult it at [CVE-2020-12821](https://cve.mitre.org/cgi-bin/cvename.cgi?name=CVE-2020-12821) (note, we've requested the CVE to change from Reserved to Published, we will update the post once that happens)
+You can consult it at [CVE-2020-12821](https://cve.mitre.org/cgi-bin/cvename.cgi?name=CVE-2020-12821)

 That’s all for now.
 Hope you enjoy the Evaluation Report and let us know if you have questions by posting them at https://discuss.libp2p.io